ASCII art: ASCII art

 There are 95 printable ASCII characters, numbered 32 to 126.

 The widespread usage of ASCII art can be traced to the computer bulletin board systems of the late 1970s and early 1980s.
 The limitations of computers of that time period necessitated the use of text characters to represent images.
 Along with ASCII's use in communication, however, it also began to appear in the underground online art groups of the period.

 An ASCII comic is a form of webcomic which uses ASCII text to create images.
 In place of images in a regular comic, ASCII art is used, with the text or dialog usually placed underneath.

 During the 1990s, graphical browsing and variable-width fonts became increasingly popular, leading to a decline in ASCII art.
 Despite this, ASCII art continued to survive through online MUDs, an acronym for "Multi-User Dungeon", (which are textual multiplayer role-playing video games), Internet Relay Chat, Email, message boards, and other forms of online communication which commonly employ the needed fixed-width.

 ASCII art is seen to this day on the CLI app Neofetch, which displays the logo of the OS on which it is invoked.

+Joan Stark is an American prolific ASCII artist who was active on Usenet's alt.ascii.art in the mid 1990s.
+Her involvement in ASCII art has been taken as an example of increased online participation by women.